MonaElahi/MechaCar_Statistical_Analysis/README.md

 The resulted Pr(>|t|) for Vehicle_length is 2.60e-12 and Ground_clearance is 5.21e-08

-- From the above statistical analysis there are two Coefficients, vehicle_length and ground_clearance which non random effect on mpg of the Mechacar.
+- From the above statistical analysis there are two Coefficients, vehicle_length and ground_clearance which has non random effect on mpg of the Mechacar.

 - The slope of the linear model can't be considered as zero because the p value is 5.35e-11 that is way smaller than assumed significance 0.05. thus the null hypothesis must be rejected.